Virtual band: Korean virtual artists

 SeeU (Korean: 시유; RR: Siyu) is a female Korean vocal created for the Vocaloid 3 software by SBS A&T (formerly SBS Artech) and was the only Korean vocal released for that version of the software.
 As well as a Korean vocal, she possessed a Japanese vocal.
 The voice behind her is Dahee Kim from the band GLAM.

 Eternity is a virtual idol group formed by Pulse9.
 The group debuted on March 22, 2021, with the single "I'm Real".
 The group consists of 11 members: Seoa, Sujin, Minji, Zae-in, Hyejin, Dain, Chorong, Jiwoo, Yeoreum, Sarang and Yejin.
 They are created with artificial intelligence technology, Deep Real.

 Mave: is a virtual girl group formed in 2023 by Metaverse Entertainment.
 The group consists of Siu, Zena, Marty, and Tyra, who are hyper-realistic, AI-generated members that were created using machine learning, deep fake, and full 3D production technology.

 naevis is a virtual idol developed by SM Entertainment.
 First appearing in 2020 as part of K-pop girl group Aespa's fictional universe, Naevis was launched as a soloist in 2024 with the single "Done".

+Market and industry

+Recent empirical research shows that virtual idols have become a meaningful part of marketing and entertainment industries.
+A 2023 study described the boundaries, benefits, and risks of virtual-idol marketing and proposed an integrated working framework targeted at Generation Z consumers.
+Another study found that virtual-idol characteristics such as popularity, homogeneity, relevance and anthropomorphism positively influenced consumers’ willingness to purchase branded products.

+Reception and audience behavior

+Fans of virtual idols engage in creative behaviour beyond passive viewership: a 2023 empirical study using the MOA (Motivation-Opportunity-Ability) theory found that interest motivation and achievement motivation significantly predicted fans’ creative participation in content for virtual idols.
+Scholars caution however that strong para-social attachments and unresolved identity “seams” between virtual and real performers may introduce risks for creators and audiences alike.